elastic/kibana/x-pack/plugins/asset_manager/docs/schema/index.md

 ### **asset.ean** (required, string)

 The EAN (Elastic Asset Name) is the URN-style unique identifier for an individual asset.
-It is currently constructed as {kind}:{local-id}.
+It is currently constructed by concatenating the asset's "kind" value and its "local ID" with a `:`, i.e. `{asset.kind}:{asset.id}`.

 ### **asset.id** (required, string)

-This is the local identifier for this individual asset, which should hopefully be unique within the asset's "kind" value.
+This is the local identifier for this individual asset.
+Assets should be _reasonably unique_ and _widely available_ wherever the asset may be found.
+More discussion on these requirements [in this discussion issue](https://github.com/elastic/assetbeat/issues/226).

 ### **asset.kind** (required, AssetKind)

 One of a small set of valid AssetKind values representing the high-level categorizations of assets.

-#### Valid values
+#### Valid AssetKind values

 **host**